Andrew-2609/go-sse-sample/README.md

 - Debug panel for troubleshooting
 - Automatic initial state loading on connection
 - Optimized rendering for high-frequency updates

-**Note**: The React dashboard is a demonstration tool to showcase SSE capabilities.
-The core SSE implementation is server-side and can be used with any client.

 ### Stopping the Server